un-nf/404-docs/docs/faq.md

 **No information ever leaves your machine and all mutation happens locally.
 Always.**

+## Does the desktop app upload my traffic anywhere?

+No. The desktop app manages a local runtime.

+The product infrastructure handles things like account state, access control, and release delivery.
+It is not a cloud proxy path for your browsing traffic.

 ## Does 404 change my IP address?

 !!!
 Failure "No."

-In order to change your IP address, 404 would have to *route* your traffic.
-This goes against our core principles of local first mutation.
-You can, however (and should), follow the VPN integration steps to ensure that your persona location matches that of your VPN's advertised country.
+In order to change your IP address, 404 would have to *route* your traffic through someone else's network.
+That is not the product model.

+404 changes the fingerprint your machine presents.
+It does not replace a VPN.

 ## What is `localhost`?

 !!! info "Localhost is the *local* interface that 404 listens on.
 Every machine comes with a pre-programmed *private* address, `127.0.0.1`, that allows local services to perform necessary tasks."

 When you send a packet to `localhost`/`127.0.0.1`/`lo`, you are sending the packet back to its host machine.
-Applications pair this with a `port` (4040 in our case) to allow a computer to operate on data locally.
+Applications pair this with a `port` to allow a computer to operate on data locally.

-By default 404 listens on `localhost:4040` but this can be changed to any desired port.
-There is also functionality to change the listening interface (e.g. `0.0.0.0` for *all* interfaces), but this is *not suggested* as this opens your proxy up to all devices on your `LAN`
+The common ports now depend on how you launch the runtime:

+- repo sample config: `127.0.0.1:4040`
+- standalone binary with no config file: `127.0.0.1:8443`

+There is also functionality to change the listening interface, but binding to `0.0.0.0` should be treated as an infrastructure decision, not a casual default, because it exposes the listener beyond strict local-only use.

+## Does Windows still run STATIC as a native binary?

+By default, no.

+The current desktop product path on Windows uses a managed WSL2 runtime.
+The desktop app provisions and controls that Linux environment for you.

+If you are operating the open source path manually, you can still work directly with STATIC and the distro build system yourself.

+## Do I need an account?

+For the **desktop app product path**, treat the account and licensing flow as part of the current distribution model.

+For the **self-hosted open source path**, you can still clone, build, and run the runtime stack directly.